philrz/super/docs/language/pipeline-model.md

 ---
-sidebar_position: 2
+weight: 2
-sidebar_label: Pipeline Model
+title: Pipeline Model
 ---

-# The Pipeline Model

 In SuperPipe, each operator takes its input from the output of its upstream operator beginning either with a data source or with an implied source.

-All available operators are listed on the [reference page](operators/README.md).
+All available operators are listed on the [reference page](operators/_index.md).

 ## Pipeline Sources